On a conjecture for $\ell$-torsion in class groups of number fields: from the perspective of moments: Relation to a generalized Malle conjecture

 \subsection{Ellenberg and Venkatesh's moment argument}

-We first recall how a standard method of moments argument would approach the discriminant multiplicity conjecture.
+We first recall, somewhat informally, how a standard method of moments argument would approach the discriminant multiplicity conjecture.
 Let us consider (\ref{moment1}) and (\ref{moment2}), adapted to the setting where for each $m \in \mathbb{N}$, $f(m)$ denotes the number of fields $K \in Z_n(\Q;G,X)$ such that $D_K = m$.
-Then after adapting (\ref{moment1}) to this setting, as long as we can prove that for a sequence of arbitrarily large $k$ we have for all $X \geq 1$ that \beq \sum_{m \leq X} |f(m)|^k \leq X^\be \eeq for some fixed $\be$, we will be able to conclude via (\ref{moment2}) and a dyadic decomposition of $\{1 \leq m \leq X\}$ into at most $O( \log X)$ dyadic regions, that for all $X \geq 1$,
+Then after adapting (\ref{moment1}) to this setting, as long as we can prove that for a sequence of arbitrarily large $k$ we have for all $X \geq 1$ that \beq \sum_{m \leq X} |f(m)|^k \leq X^\be \eeq for some fixed $\be$, we will be able to conclude similarly to (\ref{moment2}) that for all $X \geq 1$,

-We could then deduce that no matter the fixed value of $\be$, for any $\al>0$ arbitrarily small, by applying the above with sufficiently large $k$, we can deduce that for all discriminants $m \leq X$, there are at most $O_\al(m^\al)$ fields $K \in \Z_n(\Q;G,X)$ with $D_K=m$, as desired.
+Then no matter the fixed value of $\be$, and for any $\al>0$ arbitrarily small, by applying this with sufficiently large $k$, we could deduce that for sufficiently large $X$ the set on the left-hand side is empty.
+From this we could deduce that there are at most $O_\al(m^\al)$ fields $K \in \Z_n(\Q;G,X)$ with $D_K=m$, as desired.
 A significant obstacle to this approach is that in general, bounding even the first moment

 remains completely out of reach at present (e.g. for $G\simeq S_n$ with $n \geq 6$), so that proving (\ref{moment3}) may seem an unrealistic starting point.

 This is where the ideas of Ellenberg and Venkatesh \cite[Remark 4.7, Prop.
 4.8]{EllVen05} play a role, by cleverly translating the $k$-th moment estimate (\ref{moment3}) into merely an average estimate, but for a different set of fields than $Z_n(\Q;G,X)$.
 Consequently, they show that a generalized version of the \emph{average} upper bound in (\ref{Malle}) would imply Conjecture \ref{conj_DMC}.